Racer X Films: 2019 TM 125 Build - Racer X Online

 Racer X Films: 2019 TM 125 Build

 The TM 125 is a race bike right out of the Italian crate it comes in.
-With KYB suspension, machined triple clamps, V-Force reed block, and a rocket ship of an engine, this thing is ready to go.
+With KYB suspension, machined triple clamps, V-Force reed block and a rocket ship of an engine, this thing is ready to go.

-The TM crew dressed up this 125 that they had prepped for the Two-Stroke National and we gave it a good shakedown at Perris Raceway.
+The TM crew dressed up this 125 that they had prepped for the Two-Stroke National and gave it a good shakedown at Perris Raceway.

 Simon Cudby was there to capture the sound and smell of the day.